adrech/adrech/README.md

 ##     Where I'm at

-- on the verge of software productivity
+- on the verge of clojure productivity
-- eager doseq clojure

 ## What I'm currently :brain:washed by